dlusseau/mpa4sustainability.github.io/index.md

 # Enhancing MPAs’ role in restoring biodiversity while maintaining access to ecosystem services - a [BIODIVERSA](https://www.biodiversa.eu/2022/10/25/mpa4sustainability/) project

-You can find more about the objectives and work ongoing in this project in the about page This website is dedicated to dissemination.
-You can find links to the data we generate, our code and our publications.
-The Decision Support System will also be hosted on this website at the end of the project.
+<p> You can find more about the objectives and work ongoing in this project in the about page.</p>
+<p> This website is dedicated to dissemination.
+You can find links to the data we generate, our code and our publications. </p>
+<p> The Decision Support System will also be hosted on this website at the end of the project. </p>

 <div class="grid-container">
     <div class="grid-item">